kick-mind/date-src/src/README.md

 ```

 #### Example 5:
-Create a DateTime with specific calendar, locale and time-zones:
+Create a DateTime by specifying calendar, locale and time-zones:
 ```
 const d1 = new DateTime({zone: Zones.utc}, 2021, 10);
 // year: 2021, month: 10, day: 1